Which is better, buying a comprehensive or third-party car insurance?

 2 mins

-A third-party car insurance policy is mandatory for all car owners as it provides financial coverage in case of any damages to a third-party individual or property due to an accident involving the insured car.
-Since it is mandatory insurance, the premium amount of third-party car insurance is decided by the IRDAI yearly and depends on the engine's cubic capacity.
-In case this policy is not purchased or renewed in time, it can lead to heavy traffic penalties and even imprisonment.
+A third-party car insurance policy is mandatory for all car owners.
+It covers damages caused to a third party or their property due to an accident involving the insured car.
+IRDAI fixes the third-party insurance premium every year, depending on the engine's cubic capacity.
+Driving without a valid third-party car insurance policy can lead to heavy traffic penalties and even imprisonment.

-Therefore, it is a must for every car owner to purchase third-party car insurance to drive on Indian roads.
-However, one must note that third-party insurance does not extend coverage for a policyholder's own vehicle damages or physical injuries.
+Hence, every car owner must buy/renew third-party car insurance to drive on Indian roads.
+However, third-party insurance does not extend coverage for a policyholder's own vehicle damages or physical injuries.

 What is a comprehensive car insurance policy?

-Not only does a comprehensive car insurance combine the benefits of both, but it also allows you to choose additional covers that help you enhance the safety net around your car.
-You can choose from covers such as engine protection, consumables, and passenger, zero depreciation, and roadside assistance.
+You also have the benefit of choosing additional covers to enhance your car insurance policy.
+You can choose from covers such as engine protection, consumables, zero depreciation, and roadside assistance.

 Difference between comprehensive and third-party car insurance